s-a/iron-node/docs/FEATURES.md

 ## Interaction with paused breakpoints
 Inspect and edit scopes, variables and object properties, Live Editing, Exception tracking, Viewing exception stack trace and Console output inspection.

 #### More... and more.
-Get a very detailed description at [https://developer.chrome.com/devtools/docs/javascript-debugging](https://developer.chrome.com/devtools/docs/javascript-debugging).
+There is detailed description about [javascript debugging](https://developer.chrome.com/devtools/docs/javascript-debugging).

 ## :yellow_heart: +Features
 ironNode have io.js under the hood.
 As a result of this it supports EcmaScript 6 (ES6 Harmony) out of the box without any precompilers.
 [Screenshot](http://s-a.github.io/iron-node/iron-node__es6__lg.jpg).